adb421/Manipulation/README.txt

 pc104.LQRTrajSend(traj1, traj2, traj3, traj4, uffx, uffy, uffth, t); %cmd = 15
 Calculates the finite-time LQR problem for the given trajectory and controls.
 It then sends over the huge 3x8xnum_pts K matrix for each point in time as well as the full trajectory and control.
 This takes a long time but is usually the preferred method for one-point rolling as its the most general version.
 The problem with it is that it is quite slow.
 It is used with the control mode ONE_POINT_ROLL_TRAJ (12).

+pc104.setTrajectoryControlMode(control_mode); %cmd = 16
+Sends over the desired control mode for the following trajectory.
+This must be called before executing a trajectory or else the control mode will be set to NO_CONTROL (0).
+Control modes can be found in ParametersFunction() or the params struct (e.g. params.NO_CONTROL == 0)

 pc104.plotTrajData();